 Academic English also becomes easier with practice.
 You will learn how to structure essays, build arguments, use subject-specific vocabulary, and write clearly under timed conditions.
 These are skills that develop with regular feedback, focused effort, and the right kind of support.

-At Ashbourne, international students have access to targeted English language support that is designed specifically for academic success.
-This may include sessions on writing skills, grammar and vocabulary development, speaking and listening practice, or exam preparation techniques.
+At Ashbourne, international students have access to targeted English language support such as timetabled IELTS lessons, that are designed specifically for academic success.
 Students can also access one-to-one tutorials, additional tuition, and resources that support language learning alongside A-level content.

 The goal is not only to help you keep up but also to help you gain confidence in expressing your thoughts clearly and accurately in English.